NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/Practical_fairness.md

 <span style="color:#005aa7; font-weight: bold;">3\.</span> Is it fairer to let people know how decisions are made or to have an opaque system to prevent cheating? _Transparency_ or _security_?

-In elaborating on these questions, the multi-disciplinary background of the author in data science, anthropology and law is of added value.
-From a qualitative, legal point of view it is insightful to see approach fairness through the following lens:
+In elaborating on these questions, the multi-disciplinary background of the author in data science, anthropology and law is very informative.
+From a qualitative, legal point of view it is insightful to approach fairness through the following lens:

 > “Equity itself is not a simple one-size-fits-all solution.
 Equity involves discerning merit—who might deserve more or less depends on the features we think are relevant.”